Zhiyu-Wei/simplex-kernel-regression/Application.md

 ## Data description

-During the COVID-19 pandemic, a widely discussed concern was whether educational attainment influenced people's hesitancy about vaccine side effects.
-To investigate this relationship, we utilized data from the \textit{2021 WHO Health Inequality Data Repository}, which provides the proportion of individuals at different education levels for each country.
-Since these values represent population shares, we treated them as compositional data, selecting three representative categories: at least secondary education, a four-year degree, and postgraduate education.
+During the COVID-19 pandemic, a widely discussed question was whether educational attainment influenced people's hesitancy about vaccine side effects.
+To investigate this relationship, we used data from the 2021 WHO Health Inequality Data Repository, which reports the proportion of individuals at different education levels for each country.
+Since these values represent population shares, we treated them as compositional data and focused on three representative categories: at least secondary education, a four-year degree, and postgraduate education.

-To further account for the role of institutional trust, we referenced the recent findings by \citet{Leblang2024}, who emphasized that trust in institutions significantly affects vaccination campaign outcomes.
-Guided by this insight, we incorporated two variables from the \textit{World Happiness Report (2021)}: index of institutional trust and perceptions of corruption.
+To incorporate the potential role of institutional trust, we also included two variables from the World Happiness Report (2021): institutional trust and perceptions of corruption.
+Earlier studies have suggested that institutional trust plays an important role in shaping public responses to vaccination campaigns, and these variables help capture that dimension.

-After merging these sources, our final dataset consists of 72 countries, each characterized by compositional educational indicators and trust-related covariates.
-The response variable is defined as the proportion of unvaccinated individuals who reported concerns about side effects.
+After merging these sources, the final dataset contains 72 countries, each described by compositional educational indicators and trust-related covariates.
+The response variable is the proportion of unvaccinated individuals who reported concerns about side effects.

-To explore potential nonlinear relationships between education compositions and side effect concerns, we visualize the data and model fits in Figure1.
-Based on the preceding simulation study, the LLD estimator demonstrates clear advantages when the data contain a substantial proportion of observations near the boundary of the simplex.
-As shown in Figure~\ref{fig:ObservedData}, the compositional component corresponding to Postgraduate education exhibits relatively low values (approximately 0.02–0.09), indicating that many observations lie close to the boundary.
-For this reason, we adopt the LLD method for the subsequent analysis.
+To explore possible nonlinear relationships between education compositions and concerns about side effects, we visualize the data and model fits in the figure below.
+Prior simulation studies showed that the local linear Dirichlet (LLD) estimator performs particularly well when compositional observations lie near the boundary of the simplex.
+As seen in the observed data, the proportion corresponding to postgraduate education is relatively small (approximately 0.02–0.09), indicating that many observations lie close to the boundary.
+Motivated by this feature, we adopt the LLD method for the subsequent analysis.

 ```r
 library(doParallel)